citp/privacy-policy-historical/l/lo/log/logotournament.com.md

-> *The following text is extracted and transformed from the logotournament.com privacy policy that was archived on 2012-12-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121223192958id_/http%3A//logotournament.com/help/privacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the logotournament.com privacy policy that was archived on 2013-05-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130530153924id_/http%3A//logotournament.com/help/client/39) for the most accurate reproduction.*

-# Help & Frequently Asked Questions
+# Privacy Policy

 We take your privacy seriously.

  **What information we collect**

   * To create an account we require your email address, username, business or real name, location, and password.
   * Users may also enter additional information to their profile such as bio and website.